MicSG-dev/EthernetLarge/README.md

 # Ethernet Large
 Ethernet library for Arduino with compatibility for the [SSLClient](https://github.com/OPEnSLab-OSU/SSLClient) library for using HTTPS connections.

+Only compatible with W5500.
+W5100 support has been removed.
+To continue using the W5100 chip, use the [EthernetLargeW5100](https://github.com/MicSG-dev/EthernetLargeW5100) library.

 Library was based on the Arduino Ethernet Library: https://github.com/arduino-libraries/Ethernet